Magnus Pyke: Awards

 and his alma mater, McGill University (1981).

 In 1978 he was appointed an Officer of the Order of the British Empire.

 Retirement

 Pyke retired from regular broadcasting in 1980, save for occasional TV appearances.
 He nursed his wife at home in Hammersmith until her death in 1986.
 He survived a brutal robbery at his home in 1988 that left him badly injured.

 He died on 19 October 1992 at Elmsbank Nursing Home, Carlton Drive, Wandsworth, London.

+In 1982, Pyke was featured on Thomas Dolby's synth-pop hit, "She Blinded Me with Science", as a doctor at the "Home for Deranged Scientists", appearing prominently in the accompanying video.
+The song features exclamations from Pyke, who repeatedly interjects "Science!" and delivers other lines in a deliberately caricatured mad scientist manner, such as, "Good heavens, Miss Sakamoto, you're beautiful!"